 - Discover & Optimize > research, select, and optimize the process targeted for automation

 - Analyze & Design > design, documentation, and sign-off of the new bot enabled automated workflow

 - Build & Test > build and test the automation workflow

 - Deploy & Govern > training, change management, go-live, ROI tracking, and ongoing governance

 For a standard scope PoC pilot project, we typically complete the Design to Deploy (Go-Live) phases in 30 days or less.
 This swift deployment cycle allows rapid access to all of the benefits of the new automation and an expedited return on your investment.
-After go-live our team continues to support the automation and address any modifications required (ex., a website that the bot leverages to retrieve data changes its format), ensuring the long-term viability of the new workflow.
+After go-live our team continues to support the automation and address any modifications required (ex., a new data field needs to be retrieved from a website), ensuring the long-term viability of the new workflow.